efstathiosntonas/ngx-form/README.md

 ## Running the server
 Run `npm start`
-If you want to make changes on the Server and auto refresh the back end code then run: `nodemon npm start`
+If you want to make changes on the Server and auto refresh the back end code then run: `nodemon npm start`.
+If you don't have nodemon installed, run `npm install nodemon -g`.

 ## Viewing the App
 Open your favourite web browser and point to `http://localhost:3000`